RafaeNoor/MISAAL/docs/Overview.md

 # Overview

-MISAAL is a program synthesis-based framework for automatically generating retargetable semantics driven optimizations and code-generation for target architectures with their Instruction Set Architectures described in Pseudocode.
+<tt>MISAAL</tt> is a program synthesis-based framework for automatically generating retargetable semantics driven optimizations and code-generation for target architectures with their Instruction Set Architectures (ISA) described in Pseudocode.